Identify potential shelter locations

 - On the toolbar, click the Clear map button.

-- In the Clear Map window, check the box for Houston City, TX and click Clear.
+- In the Clear Map window, expand Sites and check the box for Houston City, TX and click Clear.

 The yellow boundary line is removed from the map.